-Kyoto Samurai History Walking Tour (Private) by Kyoto Samurai & Ninja Museum
+Kyoto Samurai History Half day Walking Tour (PRIVATE) by Samurai & Ninja Museum

 This tour is arranged by Kyoto Samurai & Ninja Museum.
 Kyoto’s samurai districts and ninja spots are listed below.
-Your government lincesed tour guide will guide you 3 of the spots you pick after you make your reservation.
-The price is based on the group size of up to 10.
+Your tour guide will guide you 3 of the spots you pick after you make your reservation.

 Today, Nijo Castle sits on 275,00 square meters of Kyoto’s Nakagyo Ward.
 Having survived fire, flood, and lightning strike, as well as modernizing updates and building additions from other historic locations, Nijo Castle nonetheless retains much of its historic, picturesque beauty from its days as the palace of the Tokugawa Shogunate.

 Today, Honno-ji sits near Kyoto Shinkyasho-mae Station, having been rebuilt several times following devastating fires.
 Its location in downtown Kyoto makes it an easy stopover for shoppers perusing Teramachi, or the Shijo shopping district.
 The small grounds are the site of several memorials, including one for Oda Nobunaga.
 For a small fee of 500 yen, guests can view items associated with the warlord, and pay their respects to a great figure in Japanese history themselves.